The National Society Daughters of the American Revolution (NSDAR) is a non-profit, non-political volunteer women’s community service organization,

 ABOUT US

-In a year when we cannot gather, or when some may feel uncomfortable gathering due to the coronavirus, this video allows us to experience and share the somber reverence that is a part of honoring and mourning military personnel who served in the United States Armed Forces, dying in service to their country.
+2020 was a year when we could not meet, or when some felt uncomfortable gathering due to the coronavirus, this video allows us, both then and now, to experience and share the somber reverence that is a part of honoring and mourning military personnel who served in the United States Armed Forces, dying in service to their country.

 Created in Service to America.